The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Durka Dougall (nee Sankararajah) has been working as a Non-Executive Director across our Trust since April 2023, and Deputy Chair since January 2024.

 Durka is a medical consultant and public health specialist who has been working in the NHS for over 25 years.
 She is the Chief Executive of the Centre for Population Health, the Chair of the national Health Creation Alliance, and an Honorary Professor in Public Health and Population Health supporting two global universities.
 She has been supporting the development of NHS Provider Trust and ICB Boards nationally for the last 10 years.
-From June 2025, Durka has also been supporting East London NHS Foundation Trust as a Non-Executive Director.
+Durka has been our Deputy Chair since January 2024 and chairs our Integration Oversight Committee.
+Since June 2025, Durka has also joined the Board of East London NHS Foundation Trust as a Non-Executive Director and Chairs the People Participation Committee of the Board.

 Durka is a nationally recognised health and care leader who has been involved in a variety of roles addressing population health and tackling health inequalities across the UK and beyond.
 She is passionate about transforming the approach of the health and care system in England so that it is more joined-up, equitable, effective in prevention as well as treatment, and focused on enabling people to be healthy for as long as possible.